qodesmith/typer/README.md

     * `{1: '#awesome'}`
 * Arguments 2 or 3:
   * `speed` - A number (milliseconds); Each line can optionally have its own typing speed.
 If no speed is given, it defaults to the number given to the `typer` function itself or Typer's internal default of 70.
   * `html` - `false`; specifies that the provided content is to be treated as non-html code.
 Characters will be typed out exactly as you provide them.
+The default is `true`.

 _* TIP: If you supply no arguments, you will create a blank line._